zero-hunger-cfc-2k21/DHAAN-Plant-Disease-Prediction-Model/README.md

 Crop Doctor (a sub module of DHAAN) allows the user to easily upload an image of a crop or a plant directly from any device.

-Once uploaded, Crop Doctor is then able to provide an in depth explanation of whether the crop has a disease or not and ways to prevent them in the future.
+Once uploaded, Crop Doctor is then able to provide an in depth explanation of whether the crop has a disease or not and organic/traditional ways to prevent them in the future.
 To achieve the same Crop Doctor uses state of the art Densenet 121 algorithm for prediction combined with IBM code engine that makes deployment a breeze.
-Also by using IBM Translate and IBM Text to Speech, Crop Doctor will provide a hype personalized end user experience.
+Also by using IBM Translate and IBM Text to Speech, Crop Doctor will provide a hyper personalized end user experience.

 With this, Crop Doctor helps farmers to tackle the high level of uncertainty  and destruction in crop plantations.